Policies & Procedures Manual

 3.3 FM employees should open doors only at the direction from the FM Supervisor or the Event Coordinator, and should not allow entry of unauthorized personnel into the facility or secured areas within the facility.

 4.1 All employees are to check items within the scope of their assignment.
 Any systems that have been energized or activated for the event should be checked for proper operation and then returned to their standby modes.

 4.2 If an item is discovered that can be repaired with tools and parts on hand, the technician is to do the work before leaving the event.
-If the item cannot be repaired that day, the employee is to report it to the PPD Supervisor and/or the Event Coordinator and the appropriate Area manager so the work order can be generated on the next business day.
+If the item cannot be repaired that day, the employee is to report it to the FM Supervisor and/or the Event Coordinator and the appropriate Area manager so the work order can be generated on the next business day.

-PPD Policy and Procedure #3040 Personal Behavior
+FM Policy and Procedure #3040 Personal Behavior

 Regent’s Policy Manual - Section 2.6: Drug-Free Environment

 This procedure provides guidance on how to dispose of UNM property.

 Surplus property is defined as any piece of equipment, regardless of value or condition that was originally purchased with UNM funds, but is no longer useful to a particular department and requires disposal.
 Surplus property may be a piece of equipment that is obsolete, beyond repair, too costly to repair, replaced by new equipment, or is no longer used.
 Examples of surplus property are a broken calculator, an old computer printer, a file cabinet, a worn-out power drill, a vehicle, and even an assorted box of office supplies.

 Surplus property cannot be thrown away or given to another person or entity.
 It must be picked up and processed by the Surplus Property Department, which will determine if it can be used by another UNM department, or if the property should be auctioned.